asyncisnotagoodlib/ayana-tos/ToS.md

 **6. Liability and Disclaimers**

 - **No Warranty**: The Bot is provided "as is" without warranties of any kind.
 We do not guarantee the accuracy, reliability, or completeness of the Bot’s functionality.
-- **Limitation of Liability**: In no event shall Zeppy be liable for any indirect, incidental, special, or consequential damages arising out of or in connection with your use of the Bot.
+- **Limitation of Liability**: In no event shall Ayana be liable for any indirect, incidental, special, or consequential damages arising out of or in connection with your use of the Bot.

 **7. Termination and Suspension**